For Developers

 cd

-command followed by the path to the directory of your project (This directory should contain an invisible .git folder).cd "C:\Users\User\3S\Sir3SToolkit-Documentation"
+command followed by the path to the directory of your project (This directory should contain an invisible .git folder).cd "C:\Users\User\sir3stoolkit"

 Pull the latest changes from the origin: Use the